 Course title Developmental Psychology

 Semester (winter/summer) Summer ECTS 6

-Lecturer(s) Agnieszka Lasota, PhD
+Lecturer(s) Małgorzata Płoszaj

 Department Institute of Psychology

-The course aims to provide students with the current knowledge of psychological development in children, adolescents and adults, taking into account the fundamental areas of development: cognitive, emotional, social & moral.

-Students will have the opportunity to learn about the basic psychological theories of psychological development in childhood and adulthood.
+The course aims to provide students with the current knowledge concerning the psychological development of children, adolescents and adults, taking into account the fundamental areas of development: cognitive, emotional, social & moral.
+Providing students with knowledge of basic mental disorders of children and adolescents, their causes and possible forms of therapeutic influence Students will have the opportunity to learn about the fundamental psychological theories regarding the correctness of psychological development in childhood and adulthood.